zelaznik/es_notes/real_world/zero_downtime.md

     }
     ```

+## Update the code in Rails to point to the alias

-  - Now edit the rails code on your development machine and apply this change:
+  - Open the code on your development machine and apply this change:

     ```diff
     diff --git a/app/models/es/patient.rb b/app/models/es/patient.rb